 6-9.
 Same as steps 5-8 in Figure 7.1.1.4-1

-10. The MB-SMF sends the Npcf_MBSPolicyControl_UpdateNotify Response to the PCF.
+10. The MB-SMF sends the Npcf_MBSPolicyControl_Delete Request to request the deletion of the SM Policy Association with the PCF.

 11. The PCF de-registers at the BSF that it handles the MBS session.